 Sex can be very fun and great for mental and physical health, for those who choose to engage in it.

 Sex must be consensual, meaning that all those participating are doing so actively and willingly.
 Importantly, consent to one activity does not mean consent to all activities, nor several times meaning all the time.
-For more information, see this simple cup-of-tea explanation and SU Women's Campaign's Sexual Consent Campaign.
+For more information, see this simple cup-of-tea explanation.

 See the NHS Sexual Health Hub for detailed information about contraceptives, FAQs, penis and vagina health, STIs, good sex, LGBT+ sexual health, fertility and menopause.

 While sex can be fun, it should also be safe.
 Protection should be used to prevent unwanted pregnancies and sexually transmitted infections (STIs) being spread.